noahehall/theBookOfNoah/linux/cmdline.md

 # to run the script under
 #!bin/bash

+# you should always keep the original value to reset it
+IFS.OLD=$IFS
+# change the field separator to only recognize new lines
+IFS=$'\n'
+# change it to regonize multiple field separators
+# ; and : are now the field separators
+# IFS=;:

+# only way to reliable get the script name
+# excludes the path if invokied with some/blah/scriptname.shx
+scritpname=$(basename $0)

 # run two consecutive cmds
 # maximum command line char count is 255 on a single line
 cmd1; cmd2